zephyrproject-rtos/zephyr/doc/reference/kernel/threads/workqueue.rst

 A work item is typically initialized once and then submitted to a specific workqueue whenever work needs to be performed.
-If an ISR or a thread attempts to submit a work item that is already pending, the work item is not affected;
+If an ISR or a thread attempts to submit a work item that is already queued the work item is not affected;
 the work item remains in its current place in the workqueue's queue, and the work is only performed once.

-A handler function is permitted to re-submit its work item argument to the workqueue, since the work item is no longer pending at that time.
+A handler function is permitted to re-submit its work item argument to the workqueue, since the work item is no longer queued at that time.
 This allows the handler to execute work in stages, without unduly delaying the processing of other work items in the workqueue's queue.